 "Test instruments should be so easy to use that no operating instructions are require" – in the meantime this is a very common demand and intuitive operating concepts are being introduced more and more frequently for new test instruments.

-Figure 5: Intuitive Operation with Touchscreen and Color Display
+Figure 5: Intuitive Operation with Touchscreen, Color Display and Modular unit design

 Reading a user manual would have little or nothing to do with intuitive interaction.
 No instructions should be necessary for the basic functions.
 In particular for test instruments of the most recent generation – which offer a multitude of functions – operation is inevitably becoming more and more complex.
 As complexity increases, it becomes more and more difficult to lay out the overall system such that all of its functions can be used intuitively.